D-Robotics/hobot_hdmi/README.md

 ## Execution

-After successful compilation, copy the generated install path to the Horizon X3 development board (if compiling on X3, ignore the copying step), and run the following command:
+After successful compilation, copy the generated install path to the RDK X3 development board (if compiling on X3, ignore the copying step), and run the following command:

 ### **Ubuntu**